 \ Prior to January 1, 2018, all personnel working for TAM were hired by LGS/RGS.
-TAM became its own employer of record on January 1, 2018 and entered into contract with CalPERS directly.
+TAM became its own employer of record on January 1, 2018 and entered into a contract with CalPERS directly.
 Only 2018 information is shown in the table.

-NOTES TO REQUIRED SUPPLEMENTARY INFORMATION FOR THE YEAR ENDED JUNE 30, 2018
+NOTES TO REQUIRED SUPPLEMENTARY INFORMATION JUNE 30, 2018